JunChung11/CS50/README.md

-# CS50
+# CS50 certificates
-CS50 courses I have taken
+ CS50 certificates of the courses I have taken so far...